-Documentation: Documentation must contain the following and be completed in 15 calendar days from the date of service.
+Documentation: Documentation/Report must contain the following and be completed within 15 calendar days from the date of service.

-- Date of Service
+- Date and location of Service

-- Location of Service

 - Purpose of Evaluation

 - Psychiatrist's/Psychologist's signature with credentials

 - Presenting Problem

-- History of Medicaid Member's presenting illness
+- History of the presenting illness, including duration and frequency of symptoms

-- Duration and Frequency of Symptoms

 - Current and Past Medication efficacy and compliance

+- Completed SBIRT Assessment for ages 10 and older

 - Psychiatric History up to Present Day

 - Medical History related to Behavioral Health Condition

-- Mental Status Exam
+- Mental Status Exam The Mental Status Exam must include the following elements:

-Chapter 503: Behavioral Health Rehabilitation Services, Page 19 July 1, 2014
+- o Appearance

+- o Behavior

+- o Attitude

+- $\circ \quad \text{Level of Consciousness} \\$

+- Orientation

+- \circ Speech

+- o Mood and Affect

+- o Thought Process/Form and Thought Content

+- Suicidality and Homicidality

+- Insight and Judgment

-- Members diagnosis per current DSM or ICD methodology - Medicaid Member's prognosis and rationale - Rationale for Diagnosis - Appropriate Recommendations consistent with the findings of the evaluation
+- Diagnosis per current DSM or ICD methodology and rationale for diagnosis

+- Prognosis for treatment and rationale for prognosis

+- Appropriate Recommendations consistent with the findings of the evaluation

-503.15.4 PSYCHIATRIC DIAGNOSTIC EVALUATION WITH MEDICAL SERVICES (this includes prescribing of medications)
+503.14.3 Psychiatric Diagnostic Evaluation With Medical Services (Includes Prescribing of Medications)

-90792
+Procedure Code: 90792

-Event (completed evaluation)
+Service Unit: Event (completed evaluation)

+Telehealth: Available with GT Modifier

-Two events per year
+Service Limits: Two events per year

-Yes, as defined in Telehealth section.
+Prior Authorization: Required.
+Refer to Utilization Management Guidelines

-Staff Credentials: Must be completed by a physician or a physician extender
+Staff Credentials: Must be completed by a physician or a physician, PA, or APRN.